L3AK-TEAM/ctf-writeups/web/Cookies/readme.md

 ![file command](Solution.png)

-Next, upload your payload {-55..55} as shown in the image below.
+Next,move to payload taband upload your payload {-55..55} as shown in the image below.

 ![file command](Solution-p1.png)